Tetsuya3850/React-Express-Examples/twitter/README.md

 - Availability over consistency
 - Timeline generation's latency should be minimal (preferrably under 200ms)
 - Read-Heavy.
-- 200 million DAUs
+- 800 million DAUs
-- 100 million new tweets every day and on average each user follows 3 people.
+- 400 million tweets every day and on average each user follows 3 people.
 - each user favorites five tweets per day
 - on average a user visits their timeline two times a day and visits five other people’s pages.
 On each page if a user sees 20 tweets
+- The average size of a tweet is 300 bytes.
 - Let’s say each tweet has 140 characters and we need two bytes to store a character without compression.
 Let’s assume we need 30 bytes to store metadata with each tweet (like ID, timestamp, user ID, etc.).
+- Let’s assume on average a user has 300 friends and follows 200 pages.

 Trending topics – current hot topics/searches.